peri-source/peri/docs/optimization.rst

 measurements.
 In this section, we'll discuss how to optimize a :class:`peri.states.ImageState` and accomplish all three of these goals.

-Most of these steps are implemented in the ``peri.runner`` convenience functions. **you need to update this since runner has changed**
+Most of these steps are implemented in the :mod:`peri.runner` convenience functions.

 Initial Optimization
 --------------------